oscar-king/A-Decentralised-Digital-Identity-Architecture/readme.md

 ## Building Dependencies
 The project makes use of a base image with all dependencies installed on it.
 This is done to save time in subsequent builds.
 This base image can be built manually:
 1. Ensure you are in the project's root directory.
-2. Run the following `docker build -t code_latest:latest .`
+2. Run the following `docker build -t test_latest:latest .`
 This builds the image from the dockerfile located in the project root.

 ## Running